CRIPAC-DIG/NGNN/data/README.md

 - arranged_data/		the arranged data which is preprocessed for our code.

+- category_id.txt	the id to category name index for all items

 - use_inception.py      the file to extra the raw image of each item in `polyvore_image/` to vectors in 									`polyvore_image_vec` by inception-v3

 - [preprocess.py]		stil in arranged.